kno10/reversegeocode/README.md

 and the java-gnome Cairo API wouldn't allow us access the resulting bitmaps without writing them to disk as PNG.

-The JavaFX renderer has a texture limit of 8192x8192 - if we want a higher resolution, we need to draw multiple patches, and combine them.
+Since the JavaFX renderer has a texture limit of 8192x8192, we need to render smaller patches and combine them to get a high-resolution map.

 ### File Format